ConEmu/ConEmu.github.io/en/OldBuild.md

 Don't waste your time reporting problems of Old Builds.
 Why not to update?

-Note, if you are using third-party bundles (like cmder or chocolatey) you most probably are using not latest build.
+Note, if you are using third-party bundles (like cmder) you most probably are using not latest build.
 There is ConEmu **internal** updater.
 Just call it from [SystemMenu](SystemMenu.html) \ `Help` \ `Check for updates`.